pytorch/pytorch/docs/source/jit_language_reference_v2.rst

 ``for...else`` statements are not supported in Torchscript.
 It results in a ``RuntimeError``.

-For loops on tuples: these unroll the loop, generating a body for each member of the tuple.The body must type-check correctly for each member.
+**Example 1**

-**Example**
+For loops on tuples: these unroll the loop, generating a body for each member of the tuple.
+The body must type-check correctly for each member.

 .. testcode::